 With generous funding from the Andrew W. Mellon Foundation, this program will issue its first call for research proposals in early 2020.
 Funded research will form the basis for the organizing of collaborative working groups over the next several years.
 Participants will be part of an emerging cadre of scholars generating new insights on social, economic and political dynamics across the Indian Ocean in the context of climate and environmental change.

 The Transregional Collaboratory on the Indian Ocean is not accepting funding applications at this time.
-If you would like to receive future updates on program activities and opportunities, please complete the form below:
+If you would like to receive future updates on program activities and opportunities, please sign up here.

 Alexa S DietrichProgram Director Saarah JappieProgram Officer